Frequently Asked Questions

-Whether you’d like to request a wig for a specific little princess or for a cancer center, you can do so on our website here.
+Whether you’d like to request a wig for a specific little cancer fighter, or for a cancer center, you can do so on our website here.

 - I have begun making wigs on my own to give to local girls fighting cancer.
 Is this okay?
 Do I need your permission?

 We have no patent on yarn wigs, so you are free to make wigs and do with them as you wish.
 We are glad that our project has inspired others to make a little magic for the cancer fighters in their area, because service and volunteerism are a key part of our project’s mission.
 However, we ask that you do not affiliate your work with The Magic Yarn Project unless you are planning on sending the wigs you make to us to be checked, sized, and sent out with our special packaging.
 Through much trial and error we have discovered that while anyone can make these wigs, the final product needs to meet certain standards in order to be comfortable and wearable on the tender little scalps of cancer patients.
 We simply want to make sure that the wigs sent out by The Magic Yarn Project are comfortable and of the best quality possible.

 I don’t crochet, but I can knit.
 Do you have any knitting patterns?

 We currently don’t have any knitting patterns for our beanies.
 But, we you can knit any of our Wig Accessories!
 Snowflakes, starfish, flowers, and more!

 - Can I make wigs and send them to The Magic Yarn Project to be distributed to little cancer fighters?